diskoverdata/diskover-community/INSTALL.md

 You've now successfully installed the Diskover Community Edition v2.3.X!

+## License

+The Community Edition doesn't require any license and it is free to use for an unlimited time.

 ## Community Support

 If you have any questions feel free to reach out on our Community Slack Organization - [Diskover Slack Workspace](https://join.slack.com/t/diskoverworkspace/shared_invite/zt-2up4tjux2-eZYt1OFgCeA3kSFQfsU93A)!

+## Interested in Upgrade Features?

+- If you are a **home user**, the Community Edition is your best option as it is free to use for an unlimited time, and offers features to find and organize your data.
+The Diskover’s [subscription plans](https://diskoverdata.com/platform/features/) are designed for corporations, offering advanced features that exceed the budget of most home users.

+- If you are a **company** trying out Diskover, please [contact us](https://diskoverdata.com/contact/) if would like to have more information regarding our [subscription options](https://diskoverdata.com/platform/features/).